USDA-FSA/fsa-design-system/guides/applications/buttons.md

 layout: guide
 parent: "Applications"
 title: "Buttons"
-intro: "FSA applications should have the same look and feel, along with having a consistent naming convention for the most used buttons.
+intro: "FSA applications shall have the same look and feel, along with having a consistent naming convention for the most used buttons.
 Below you will find guidelines on how to use specific style related to various actions and features where a button is used."

 ---